 Emergency numbers (list more than one number).

-FAA regulated sign with precise description with latitude and longitude and shall also contain both the applicant’s current telephone number and the current telephone number for the FAA’s regional office having jurisdiction over the Township.
+FAA regulated sign with precise description with latitude and longitude and shall also contain both the applicant, owner, or operator’s current telephone number and the current telephone number for the FAA’s regional office having jurisdiction over the Township.

 Lighting: A lighting plan for each WECS shall be approved by the Township Board.
 The lighting plan must utilize and include detailed plans for an Aircraft Detection Lighting System (ADLS) that manages the WECS’ aircraft detection lighting to reduce their illumination when unnecessary.
 Such plans must describe all lighting that will be utilized, including any lighting that may be required by the FAA.
 Such a plan shall include but is not limited to the planned number and location of lights, light color and whether any lights will be flashing.
 All tower lighting will comply with FAA regulations and guidance and shall be consistent with USFWS/MDNR guidelines, if any.